tychonievich/graphics/md/index.md

     - Experience with C or C++.
 We won't use those languages, but GLSL which we will use is based on them.
     - Comfort with the idea of pointers, binary encoding of data, and memory.
-    - At least three semester of programming experience.
+    - At least three semesters of programming experience.

 A linear algebra class